shams-nahid/My-Daily-AWS-Study/docs/Notes/Serverless/01 Lambda/01 Lambda Overview.md

 - Using layer we can define a custom runtime for a programming language that is not available in AWS Lambda by default
 - Big dependencies can be placed in the layer, so everytime we chage the function and upload the zip file, we do not have to upload all these dependencies

+### Lambda File System Mounting

+To access the EFS file system,

+- The function should be running in the private subnet
+- A EFS access point should be used to access the file system
+- One function instance is one connection for the lambda, for a lot of functions, there could be a burst limit

+### Cocurrency

+- Can be set in the function level
+- In AWS the concurrency can be changed through the support ticket
+- Once a function is throttled, it will show the throtlle error for all the concurrent functions
+- When throttling
+  - Fon synchronus invocation, it will throw 429 (ThrottleError)
+  - For asynchronus invocation, it will retry and eventually end up in the DLQ

+**Cold Start**

+- When first time a lambda function is invoked, it will take some times to execute the codes outside the handler function like db connection, http connection setup etc.
+**Provisioned Concurrency**
+- can be implemented so a certain function will always run and can server the initial requests

 ### Gotcha

 **Environment Variables**: Regular application environment variables